-- 1. Disconnect batteries from machine. - 2.
-Disconnect the electrical connection to the traction motor. - 3.
+- 1. Disconnect batteries from machine. - Disconnect the electrical connection to the traction motor. - 3.
 Remove brush cap. - Release brush from spring tension.
 Remove screw connecting brush wire lead to brush holder.
-Clean brush holder to insure free movement. - 5.
-Install new brush and reinstall connecting screw and lead. - When all new brushes are installed.
+Clean brush holder to insure free movement. - Install new brush and reinstall connecting screw and lead. - 6.
+When all new brushes are installed.
 Place all in retracted position, held into brush holder by spring tension. - 7.
-Carefully replace brush cap onto bearing on motor shaft.
+Carefully replace brush cap.